 USF Health is committed to solving global problems, positively shaping the future, and changing lives, and never has this been more true than in the fight against the coronavirus pandemic.
 Our researchers and health care professionals are working hard in our core areas of research, patient care and education to quickly respond to the current COVID-19 crisis as well as future pandemics.

-USF Health researchers have launched 29 clinical trials as part of the world-wide effort to reduce the severity and even prevent transmission of COVID-19.
+USF Health researchers have launched dozens of clinical trials as part of the world-wide effort to reduce the severity and even prevent transmission of COVID-19.
 In connection with Tampa General Hospital, the USF Health researchers are leading the examination of a range of medications and treatment protocols that could impact the disease at a symptoms-level for patients and at the cellular level of the virus. » Read more

 The University of South Florida is launching the Pandemic Response Research Network™ (PRRN), an interdisciplinary collaboration of its leading scientists whose research addresses the issues surrounding epidemics.
 It will help provide financial seed support for a series of projects aimed at developing potential vaccines, treatments, technologies and social mitigation strategies in the wake of COVID-19.
 USF faculty have submitted proposals for the USF COVID-19 Rapid Response Grant Program, and the PRRN has assembled research hubs in key areas of USF research strengths:

 The Task Force is also in the process of creating hubs for basic research toward therapeutics; diagnostics, vaccines and cleaning solutions; epidemiology and surveillance; fundraising and partnerships; and manufacturing, innovation and entrepreneurship. » Read more

 Contact Arthur Santos for information on how you can support USF Health research projects fighting COVID-19.